Do I need prior welding experience?

 - Offshore Survival

 Welding careers are available anywhere.
 Our graduates have gone to work in the following industries: automotive, railroads, aerospace, shipyards, construction, fabrication, manufacturing, overseas contractor work, and for the government as well.

 What is a typical day like in school?

 CDA's Maritime Welding Program prides itself on creating a training environment that reflects the real world of welding.
 The training is comprised of both the academic and practical aspects of welding.
-Our students’ welding skills are perfected in a river front real world enviroment.
+Our students’ welding skills are perfected in a river front real world environment.
 They work on industrial projects ranging from repair and maintenance.
-Monday thru Friday each day is full-time from 8 am and until 5 pm.
+Monday thru Thursday each day is full-time from 8 am and until 5 pm.
 A typical day in the welding program includes safety meetings, classroom training, and practical welding applications.
 Learn like you are going to work!

 What income should I expect to earn in a welding career?

 The range for entry level welding careers depends on where you choose to work.
 There are many opportunities available.
 A welder starting in a shipyard can expect to start at $13-$19 an hour, while offshore welders earn anywhere from $15-25 an hour.
 Click here for the information from U.S. Department of Labor, Bureau of Labor and Statistics.

 Welders with 3-5 years of experience can expect to earn $50,000 to $60,000 a year.

 Yes, we encourage all prospective students and families to attend an informational session and tour CDA's campus.
 We offer tours Monday through Friday, and please contact Admissions to make an appointment.

 Yes, we are authorized to accept federal financial aid, including the Pell Grant, Stafford loans, and the Parent Plus loan (for dependent students).
 Private, credit-based loans are also available.
 Please visit the Financial Aid page for more information.